Skip Content

 SMW provides a wage floor to protect grassroots employees.

-Besides, the monthly monetary cap on the requirement of employers recording the total number of hours worked by employees is also uprated to $16,300.
+For the monthly monetary cap on the requirement of employers recording the total number of hours worked by employees, please click here.

 SMW is expressed as an hourly rate.
 In essence, wages payable to an employee in respect of any wage period should be no less than the SMW rate on average for the total number of hours worked.